-Bi-State Regional Commission, the regional planning organization for the Quad Cities headed up the project to develop the interactive, web-based map that shows connectivity between public resources for physical activity.
+Bi-State Regional Commission, the regional planning organization for the Quad Cities, headed up the project to develop the interactive, web-based map that shows connectivity between public resources for physical activity.
 Bi-State staff engaged the Center for Community GIS (CCGIS), a custom mapping services company located in Maine to develop the website, mapping environment, and content management system.

-WHAT IS THE BE HEALTHY QC PROJECT?
+WHAT IS BE HEALTHY QC?

 Be Healthy QC is a cross-sector community coalition operating under the Quad City Health Initiative.
 Our vision is that all sectors of our bi-state community align and work together on program, policy, systems and environmental changes in order to create a “culture of wellness” that supports healthy eating and active living.
 For more information on Be Healthy QC and the Quad City Health Initiative visit behealthyqc.org.